Outsourcing: India overview

 The following questions concerning types of risk should be considered:

 Is there a strategic risk, in that the supplier conducts business in a manner inconsistent with the overall strategic goals of the customer?
-Will proprietary software or IP rights be shared?
+Will proprietary software or intellectual property (IP) rights be shared?
 Is there potential for an ownership, transfer or user dispute concerning IP rights?

 Is there a contractual risk in terms of enforcement of the contract?